juanroesel/open-domain-qa/README.md

-# Basic open-domain QA system using BERT
+# Basic QA system using BERT

 This repo contains code to build a simple inference API using Django REST Framework to demonstrate question-answering through a DistilBERT QA model fine-tuned on the SQuAD dataset.